 National Insurance is slightly more complicated.
-If you are an employee and you have tax deducted under the PAYE scheme, then National Insurance contributions will be deducted from your weekly or monthly earnings.
-If you are self employed, you pay your National Insurance in two parts;
+If you are an employee and you have tax deducted under the PAYE scheme then National Insurance contributions will be deducted from your weekly or monthly earnings.
+If you are self employed you pay your National Insurance in two parts;

-Class 2 contributions are calculated on weekly rate.
-There is an exemption that you can apply for if you believe your earnings are going to be low.
-To apply for the exemption, see HMRC website.
+Class 2 contributions are paid weekly at the rate of £2.70 per week (2013-14 rate).
+There is an exemption that you can apply for if you believe your earnings are going to be low, (currently below £5,725 per year).
+To apply for the exemption see HMRC website.

-Class 4 Contributions are paid on the proportion of your taxable profits that exceeds a lower limit (See HMRC website for further information.
+Class 4 Contributions are paid on the proportion of your taxable profits that exceeds a lower limit (currently £7,755 and below £41,450 for 2013-14) at the rate of 9% and above the upper limit at the rate 2%.
+See HMRC website for further information